Enter the 2021 Washington Youth Tour Essay Contest

 Essays will be judged on creativity and content (with consideration given to spelling and grammar) by the editorial staff of Ruralite magazine in Oregon.

-Applications must be returned to Plumas-Sierra REC by Friday, November 15, 2019.
+Applications must be submitted to Plumas-Sierra REC by Friday, November 13, 2020.